vlorenzo/stgt/README.md

 1. Select your desired language from the dropdown menu.
 2. Click the "Start Recording" button and speak into your microphone.
 3. Click "Stop Recording" when you're finished speaking.
-4. Wait for the transcription and analysis to complete.
+4. Wait for the transcription and text improvement to complete.
-5. View the transcription and AI-generated analysis.
+5. View the original transcription and the improved text for email use.
+6. Optionally, select a target language for translation.
-6. Use the copy button to easily copy the analysis to your clipboard.
+7. Use the copy button to easily copy the improved text to your clipboard.

 ## Contributing